-- MMFs key figures - 1.
-European MMFs have assets around € 1.1 trillion. - 2.
-50% of C-NAV MMFs (65% since the last IOSCO Report). - 3.
-France, Ireland and Luxembourg domicile 85% of assets of European Money Market Funds. - 4.
-Money Market Funds represent 15% of investment fund assets in Europe. - Main topics of the Regulation: - Capital buffer of 3% definitively removed. - External support is prohibited. - 2 types of CNAV: Public Debt CNAV (invest 99.5% in government securities) and the low volatility NAV MMF - LVNAV MMF (invest in high quality of assets with a low volatility). - Wide range of asset eligibility (including securitization and asset-backed commercial papers) with stricter diversification rules and investment limits. - New liquidity ratios. - More transparency in terms of information and reports for both investors and regulators, set up of stress tests scenarios, internal credit assessment for counterparty risk management and new tools to deal with "know your customer" rules in the sense of knowing their likely redemption requirements, rather than AML. - Issues discussed - Capital buffer of 3% has been replaced by liquidity fees/redemption gates largely inspired form the US MMF Reform. - 2.
+- 1. Capital buffer of 3% replaced by liquidity fees/redemption gates largely inspired form the US MMF Reform. - 2.
 Shall we keep CNAV funds knowing that they have been accused of misleading investors who thought that they had same guarantee offered by a time deposit? - 3.
 Luxembourg and Ireland have CNAV MMFs while only VNAV MMFs are allowed in France. - 4.
 Do MMFs and in particular CNAV MMFs need to be regulated like banks while they already comply with other regulations and operate under a solid legal framework? - 5.
 European MMFs comply with either UCITS Directive or AIFM Directive.
 UCITS label is a brand well recognized in Europe and outside Europe, especially in Asia for instance.
 Did it make sense to propose this new Reform exclusively dedicated to MMFs only? - 6.
 MMFs are shadow banking entities as highlighted by the European Banking Authority in its consultation as of March 19, 2015, or non-banking entities as evidenced by the general consensus emanating from players of the financial industry.
-Therefore they are risky financial products that had to be better regulated.
+Therefore, they are risky financial products and must be better regulated. - 7.
+A new concern came in 2021 regarding the MMF Reform implemented in 2019.
+Is this mechanism of liquidity fees and redemption gates efficient to deal with liquidity risk in case of financial market turbulence?
+First it has never been tested because even during the Covid crisis in March 2021, MMFs did not suffer any loss or negative effect.
+Looking at European statistics provided by EFAMA during this period, there were no Runs (those massive redemption orders) for MMFs.
+To the contrary, they saw some new subscription even though we are still leaving in a low or negative interest rate situation.